The Library plays an important role in supporting teaching, learning and research at MAHSA University.

 Journal, Serial and Periodical Collection

 The Library subscribes to a good number of printed periodicals, journals, magazines, and newspapers.
 The printed periodicals can only be read in the library.
-The library also subscribes in e-journals.
+The library also subscribes to e-journals.

 - Conference paper